 Premium internet isn’t the most exciting benefit ever, but the free night is a phenomenal benefit.
 That free night is the reason to have this card, as it alone more than justifies the annual fee.

 Winner: This is where the Bonvoy Boundless wins by a long shot.
-The annual certificate valid at a property costing up to 35,000 Bonvoy points justifies the annual fee.
+The annual certificate valid at a property costing up to 35,000 Bonvoy points easily justifies the annual fee, especially with the ability to now supplement this with points.

 Which Marriott Card is better?